gnu-user/intro-webdev/GUIDE.md

     git commit          (type in a commit message and press ctrl + x and then Y to save)

     git push            (this sends your changes to github server)

+    git pull            (download updates from github to local machine)
     ```